Nomasikizi Konza: Fraud trial: 2016–2018

 Months before the 2016 elections, in late May 2016, Konza and several others were arrested on fraud charges; she was released on R15,000 bail.
-The Hawks alleged that she and other municipal officials had stolen over R2.5 million in municipal funds that had been paid out in 2014 and 2015 on the pretence of sponsoring Miss Amathole Heritage, a local beauty pageant.
+The Hawks alleged that she and other municipal officials had misappropriated over R2.5 million in municipal funds between 2014 and 2015, under the guise of sponsoring Miss Amathole Heritage, a local beauty pageant.
 During the trial, the National Prosecuting Authority argued that she had "bullied" officials into authorising the payments.
 However, she and others were acquitted on all three counts of fraud in May 2019.

 Provincial legislature: 2019–present

 In the 2019 general election, Konza was elected to an ANC seat in the Eastern Cape Provincial Legislature, ranked 20th on the ANC's provincial party list.

 Personal life

 Konza has been widowed since 1994; she has two children and a grandson.